 HOW PARTNERS ARE CREATING AN INCLUSIVE NATURAL ESCAPE ON A NALT CONSERVATION AREA

-“The outdoors is for everyone” is a mantra many of us have heard, but what does it truly mean?
-For someone with mobility challenges, exploring a new outdoor area means overcoming unforeseen difficulties including “parking, restrooms, curbs, stairs fences, gates, cattle guards, cow patties, gravel, rocks, roots, flat tires, mud, sand, boardwalks, independence,” and the list goes on, according to Virginia Rose of Birdability, a mapping application devoted to giving crowd-sourced reviews on accessible natural areas.
-Creating and facilitating an outdoor space that is inclusive of everyone means looking beyond access and ADA trails to consider recreation, use and the entire experience of being outside.
-And when that all-encompassing experience is built for everyone, the benefits of confidence, community, purpose, freedom, happiness and empowerment abound.
+“The outdoors is for everyone” is a mantra many of us have heard, but what does that actually look like?
+For someone with mobility challenges, exploring a new outdoor area means planning for the unknown, from start to finish: “transportation, parking, restrooms, curbs, stairs fences, gates, cattle guards, cow patties, gravel, rocks, roots, flat tires, mud, sand, boardwalks, independence,” and the list goes on, according to Virginia Rose of Birdability.
+The unique mapping application is devoted to giving crowd-sourced reviews on accessible natural areas.
+Creating and facilitating an outdoor space that is inclusive of everyone means looking beyond ADA trails to consider the entire experience of being outside.
+And when that experience is created with everyone in mind, the benefits of confidence, community, purpose, freedom, happiness and empowerment abound.

-This inclusive bigger picture is exactly what long-time hunters Chris Vick, Dennis Byrne and Scott McKinney have been envisioning since they purchased the Long Branch Lakes Conservation Area two years ago in rural Spencer, Tennessee.
-Conserved under Conservation Easement with North American Land Trust (NALT) in the early 2010’s, this series of conserved properties makes up over 1,000 acres.
-Having surveyed the property prior to its series of easement donations, Chris of Vick Surveying LLC, knew just how special this land was with its 80-acre lake, mix of smaller bodies of water, open space and forests full of game species.
-Chris, Dennis and Scott purchased the land from the original owner with the dream to invest in people with special needs by making hunting accessible to them.
+This inclusive scenario is exactly what long-time hunters Chris Vick, Dennis Byrne and Scott McKinney have been envisioning since they purchased the Long Branch Lakes Conservation Area two years ago in rural Spencer, Tennessee.
+Conserved under Conservation Easement with North American Land Trust (NALT) in the early 2010s, this series of conserved properties make up more than 1,000 acres.
+Chris of Vick Surveying LLC, had surveyed the property prior to its easement donation and knew just how special this land was with its 80-acre lake, mix of smaller bodies of water, open space and forests teeming with game.
+Chris, Dennis and Scott purchased the land from its original owner with the dream of making hunting accessible to people with special needs.

 With this goal in mind, they got to work learning the property, creating a suitable road structure, maintaining existing roadways, and getting the place back up and running.
 Working within their Reserved Rights outlined in NALT’s Conservation Easements, they spent time and resources improving soil health for quality crops, improving habitat structure, creating food plots and enhancing the land.
 They also partnered with the Natural Resources Conservation Service and United States Department of Agriculture to control hog populations for the wildflower plantings, native grass plantings, annuals and perennials and controlled burns.